nire0510/d2/README.md

 1. Click on the extension's logo to open the links list.
 Alternatively, you can set a keyboard shortcut on Chrome Extensions page (chrome://extensions/ >> Keyboard shortcuts)
 2. Open a link:
+    - Type a tool's name and press enter, or:
     - Click on the search icon, type a tool's name and click on its link, or:
-    - Type a tool's name and click enter, or:
     - Scroll down with your mouse and click on any link

 ## Submit a New Link